Choosing Soil for Bonsai Trees

 KAIZEN BONSAI BONSAI SOIL MIX No2

-This medium particle mix is designed for trees that need lots of water in summer but also need lots of air in their soil.
-Highly absorbent No2 has the highest AFP of any medium grained bonsai soil mix.
+This medium particle mix is designed for trees that need consistent water supply in summer but also need lots of air in their soil.
+Highly absorbent, No2 has the highest AFP of any medium grained bonsai soil mix.
 It is designed with a very high CEC to keep bonsai trees healthy by getting the very best from the fertilizers you use.

 Used straight from the bag No2 is the perfect mix for broad leaf trees and conifers that take up a lot of moisture in the summer and will help to increase the time required between watering.
 The very high AFP ratio will encourage the formation of a dense fine root structure and very strong top growth in all species.
 As with all our soil mixes it is completely frost-proof so no winter protection is required.
 Rich in minerals but with little inherent nutrient so you have control over the growth of your bonsai via the fertilizer you use.
 We highly recommend the use of Green Dream Bonsai Fertilizers.